 Many lenders were eager to sell, he says, because they wanted to lock in gains all at once rather than risk losing interest income if borrowers refinanced.

-Brownstein set up Structured Portfolio Management in New York in 1996, planning to do more deals for servicing rights.
+Don Brownstein set up Structured Portfolio Management LLC in New York in 1996, planning to do more deals for servicing rights.
 Then he pursued another angle.
 A popular security in the mortgage business is the interest-only strip, or IO.
 It’s a bond backed by the interest payments from a portfolio of mortgages.
 Principal payments go into another security called a PO that’s more attractive to conservative investors.

 If a homeowner refinances, the PO owner gets paid sooner and the IO owner loses all of the interest that he was due to collect.
 The trick to valuing an IO is figuring out how many borrowers in the pool are going to pay off their mortgages early.
 So Brownstein and Mok spend their time puzzling over prepayment speeds.